Best MCP Servers for Remix Developers

 The essential MCP servers for Remix development — Supabase for database, Playwright for testing, Cloudflare for deployment, and more.
 Curated stack with config.

-Remix is a full-stack framework built around web standards.
-It handles routing, data loading, form mutations, error boundaries, and deployment to edge runtimes.
+Remix is a full-stack framework built around web standards -- routing, data loading, form mutations, error boundaries, and edge deployment.
 The development experience involves working across server loaders, client components, database queries, and deployment targets simultaneously.
-That is a lot of context switching, and it is exactly the kind of workflow that MCP servers are built to streamline.
+MCP servers let your AI assistant reach directly into your database, browser, deployment platform, and documentation so you can stay in your editor instead of juggling dashboard tabs.

 1. Supabase MCP -- Your Database, Inside Your Editor